 For more information read How to Experience a Great Day at Stonehenge from Tracy’s Travels in Time.

 When I asked for about what to see on a road trip through England, the Cotswolds were mentioned over and over, and for good reason.
 This collection of quaint old market towns with honey-colored stone villages set in rolling hills (wolds) made me feel like I was transported back in time to the Middle Ages, but only the happy parts.
 It is one of the most picturesque and peaceful places I have been.

 - We stayed at Serviced Guest ApartSuites The Unicorn, a sweet inn with a large family condo.

 - Shopping and dining on the beautiful market square where 20,000 sheep herded through alleyways in the past.

 - Hiking through country- we hiked right outside of the town’s surgery center.
 What a wonderful area to see after waking up from surgery.

 - Breakfast or tea at Lucy’s Tea Room

-The Cotswolds is a place I would love to return, maybe to visit towns such as the Slaughters, which you can read more about from The Passport Collective.
+The Cotswolds is a place I would love to return, maybe to visit towns such as the Slaughters.
+Read more about my time in the Cotswolds.

 If you follow the blog, you know that I don’t sit down very often.
 I was very happy with my taste of England, but most would probably spend more time on this road trip.
 When I will return to England I will definitely take more time to return to Bath and the Cotswolds, but without this trip I don’t think I would have discovered the Cotswolds at all.
 Visit A Broken Backpack for some interesting UK hotel ideas.